kineticdata/peripherals-ms-azure/handlers/azure_cosmos_document_crud_v1/README.md

     'partition_key' => '',
     'body' => '',
   }
 `
-Retrieve multiple items from the FamilyDatabase db and FamilyContainer collection base on query. visit [Getting started with SQL queries](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-query-getting-started) in the cosmos docs for more info.
+Retrieve multiple items from the FamilyDatabase db and FamilyContainer collection base on query.
+Visit [Getting started with SQL queries](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-query-getting-started) in the cosmos docs for more info.
 `
   'parameters' => {
     'error_handling' => 'Error Message',